 Now, look at what happens when Henry Highscore applies for his loan.
 Henry goes to his local bank to apply for a car loan.
 The loan officer meets with Henry, takes his application, and pulls Henry's credit report.
 (The bank pays $$$ to access Henry's information.)
 Henry has a great credit score and is approved on the spot.

-Michelle Black is an author and a credit expert with over a decade of experience, the credit blogger at HOPE4USA.com, a recognized credit expert on talk shows and podcasts nationwide, a contributor to the Wealth Section of Fort Mill Magazine, and a regularly featured speaker at seminars up and down the East Coast.
+Michelle Black is an author and a credit expert with over a decade of experience, the credit blogger at HOPE4USA.com, a recognized credit expert on talk shows and podcasts nationwide, and a regularly featured speaker at seminars on various credit and financial topics.
 She is an expert on improving credit scores, credit reporting, correcting credit errors, budgeting, and recovering from identity theft.
-You can connect with Michelle on the HOPE Facebook page by clicking here.
+You can connect with Michelle on the HOPE4USA Facebook page by clicking here.